-- conduct the redemptions in conjunction with a proxy solicitation pursuant to Regulation 14A of the Exchange Act, which regulates the solicitation of proxies, and not pursuant to the tender offer rules; and - file proxy materials with the SEC.
+conduct the redemptions in conjunction with a proxy solicitation pursuant to Regulation 14A of the Exchange Act, which regulates the solicitation of proxies, and not pursuant to the tender offer rules; and · file proxy materials with the SEC.

 If we seek shareholder approval, we will complete our initial business combination only if we receive approval pursuant to an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company.
 In such case, our sponsor and our founding team have agreed to vote their founder shares, private placement shares and any public shares purchased during or after this offering in favor of our initial business combination.
-As a result, in addition to our initial shareholders' founder shares and private placement shares, we would need 3,537,501, or 35.38%, of the 10,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming all issued and outstanding shares are voted and the over-allotment option is not exercised).
+As a result, in addition to our initial shareholders' founder shares and private placement shares, we would need 4,267,501, or 35.56%, of the 12,000,000 public shares sold in this offering (or, if one or more affiliates of Frazier purchases 1,000,000 units in this offering and votes the shares in favor of the transaction.
+3,267,501, or 27.23%, of the 12,000,000 public shares sold in this offering) to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming all issued and outstanding shares are voted and the over-allotment option is not exercised).
 Each public shareholder may elect to redeem their public shares irrespective of whether they vote for or against the proposed transaction or vote at all.
-Our amended and restated memorandum and articles of association will require that at least five days' notice will be given of any such general meeting.
+Our amended and restated memorandum and articles of association will require that at least five days' notice will be given of any such general